davidxia3/sports_probabilistic_predictions/results/calibration/README.md

 # `results/calibration/`
-This folder contains all the CSV results and PNG figures of various prediction model calibrations.
+This folder contains all the CSV results and PDF/PNG figures of various prediction model calibrations.
 All results are derived only from games from the second half of each regular season.